charliemeyer2000/discrete/notes/book-notes.md

 $A \supseteq B$ means $B \subseteq A$; $A \supset B$ means $B \subset A$

 * the symbol "$\supseteq$" is pronounced "is a superset of".
-The "$\supset$" synbol is pronounced "is a proper superset of."
+The "$\supset$" is pronounced "is a proper superset of."

 ### Sets from other sets